OwenCochell/mctools/docs/source/query.rst

 Due to the `UDP protocol's <https://en.wikipedia.org/wiki/User_Datagram_Protocol>`_ design(The protocol Query uses), the client instance does not *need* to be stopped.
-However, we still recommend stopping your client for readability, and so you can be explict as to when your program will stop communicating over the network.
+However, we still recommend stopping your client for readability, and so you can be explicit as to when your program will stop communicating over the network.

 Conclusion